GRIS-UdeM/ManuelGRIS/sources/spatgris-man-en.md

 often, *ControlGRIS* is loaded at the end of the insert chain of the track.

-NOTE: In each track of the DAW, it's mandatory that the audio output numbers match the OSC numbers (set by the First Source ID parameter) in the corresponding ControlGRIS to have the sound to be spatialized in SpatGRIS.
+NOTE: In each track of the DAW, it’s mandatory that the audio output numbers match the OSC numbers (set by the First Source ID parameter) in the corresponding ControlGRIS to have the sound to be spatialized in SpatGRIS.
 Not doing that will lead to silence, or to freeze